Fundamentals of "old" Navision

 A fully operational copy of the database is extracted!
 The result can be immediately opened with any native Navision database server or client and fully used for production or testing.

-owever, unlike a logical backup, a hot copy does not check the contents of the database for integrity.
+owever, unlike a logical backup, a hot copy do not check the contents of the database for integrity.
 On the other hand, a hot copy can actually perform a complete or partial integrity test of the database.

 Here is a proven example script for automated data backup (automated backup or fully automatic data backup):